Vendors Confused About Curtail

 - Inventory.
 You select the products you want to produce or source;

 - Quantity.
 You decide how much of your inventory is available to sell and where;

 - Timing.
 You’re free to time your listings and your downtime as you please;

 - Free & fresh reports.
 You have access to free sales snapshots updated every few minutes;

 - Instant campaigns.
-As soon as you launch a campaign, it’s up and running.
+As soon as you launch a Sellers and vendors have a variety of ad… More, it’s up and running.

 Getting Started with Seller Central

 It doesn’t take much to sign up for a Professional selling account on Amazon.
 If you have your contact, payment, and tax information ready, then setting up a Seller Central account is a matter of minutes.
 You’ll find all the information you need to get started on this blog.